haspadar/carl/README.md

 | Dependencies  | Heavy (PSR-7, PSR-18, Symfony, etc.)  | Zero deps (only PHP + cURL)                          |
 | Configuration | One big array of options              | Composed decorators (`WithUserAgent`, `WithHeaders`) |

-If you prefer Uncle Bob’s Clean Code — Carl follows it rigorously.
-If you prefer a pragmatic toolbox — Guzzle might be enough.
+Carl aligns more with Clean Code principles, while Guzzle is more of a pragmatic toolbox.

 ## SOLID principles

 - **SRP (Single Responsibility Principle):** Each class has one reason to change.
-Decorators like `WithHeaders`, `WithUserAgent`, `WithTimeout` do one thing; `CurlClient` handles transport; `Outcome` encapsulates result handling.
+Decorators like `WithHeaders`, `WithUserAgent`, `WithTimeout` do one thing; `CurlClient` handles transport; `Outcome` objects encapsulate result handling.
 - **OCP (Open/Closed Principle):** Behavior is extended via composition and decorators without modifying existing classes.
 Add new `Request`/`Response` decorators, `Client` wrappers (e.g., `ChunkedClient`, `ThrottledClient`), or `Reaction` implementations.
 - **LSP (Liskov Substitution Principle):** Implementations are replaceable through small, stable interfaces (`Request`, `Response`, `Client`, `Outcome`, `Reaction`).
 Fakes and real objects are interchangeable.
 - **ISP (Interface Segregation Principle):** Interfaces are minimal and focused; there is no “god” interface.
 High-level code depends only on the methods it uses.